devjanaprime/omdbApiExample/readme.md

 OMDB API Example
 ================

 In this project we'll use JQuery and Ajax to make a call to the OMDB (Open Movie DataBase) API.
-This will return a JSON file that we'll then use as an object array and display on the DOM.
+This will return a JSON that we'll then use as an object array and display on the DOM.

 Once you've completed that, add some basic styling and make thigns look less sterile.